Skip to content

 (Truncated for readability.
 The full manifest includes floor, ceil, min, max, lower, and len.)

-There are no capabilities, no types, and no limits sections.
-This is as minimal as it gets while still being useful.
+No capabilities, no types, no limits.
+About as minimal as a manifest gets while still being useful.

 The host provides one JavaScript function for each binding: